tomclose/new_notes/_sessions/ruby4/1_introducing_hash.md

 ---
-title: Introducing the Hash
+title: Hashes
 ---

-You've already met one of ruby's common collection objects: the `Array`.
-In this session we're going to have a look at the other basic type of collection: the `Hash`.
+A `Hash` is ruby's basic *key-value store*: a place where you can store values, and look them up by a key.
+The `Hash` and the `Array` are ruby's two common ways of storing a collection of objects.
+The key differences between 'Hash' and 'Array' are:

+* In an `Array` objects are stored in order.
+You can think of an `Array` as a list.
-In an array the objects were ordered, and referenced by their index:
+* In an `Array` we reference objects by a numerical index.

-{% highlight ruby %}
-a = ['zero', 'one', 'two']

-a[0] #=> 'zero'
-{% endhighlight %}
+* In a `Hash` there is no order on the objects.
+You can think of a `Hash` as a general collection.

-In a hash the objects are stored in any particular order, but instead are stored with a key.
-The key can then be used to retrieve or modify the object.
+* In a `Hash` objects are referenced by a `key`.
+The key can be a number or a word (or several other things).

+Here is an example of a simple hash:

 {% highlight ruby %}
 character = {'name'=>'Bart', 'surname'=>'Simpson', 'age'=> 10, 'catchphrase' => 'Eat my shorts'}